-As e-commerce continues to grow rapidly, so does the responsibility to protect customer data.
-Data privacy in e-commerce isn’t just a legal requirement - it’s a business necessity.
-Customers expect transparency and security when shopping online, and regulators are increasingly enforcing strict privacy laws like the General Data Protection Regulation (GDPR) and others.
+As e-commerce grows rapidly, so does the responsibility for protecting customer data.
+Data protection in e-commerce is not just a legal requirement — it's a business necessity.
+Customers expect transparency and security when shopping online, and regulators are increasingly enforcing strict data protection laws such as the General Data Protection Regulation (GDPR) and others.

-In this article, we’ll walk through the biggest data privacy challenges faced by e-commerce businesses and provide actionable best practices to ensure compliance, security, and trust.
+In this article, we'll cover the biggest data protection challenges facing e-commerce companies and present practical best practices to ensure compliance, security, and trust.

-Online retailers handle vast amounts of personal data - from names and emails to payment information and purchase history.
-Improper handling of this data can lead to:
+Online retailers process large volumes of personal data — from names and e-mail addresses to payment information and purchase history.
+Mishandling this data can lead to:

 - Costly data breaches